 Intern Selection & Application

 The Danielsen Institute Clinic attends carefully to fit in the internship selection process.
 We seek to identify and select diverse interns who will benefit from the particular strengths and emphases of our program.
-There are a few firm prerequisites for applying to our internship program: a) applicants must have completed coursework and comprehensive exams towards a doctoral degree in psychology from an accredited institution (APA accreditation is preferred); b) candidates must have at least 250 contact hours, and c) applicants must confirm formal approval of their dissertation proposal by the ranking deadline.
-In addition to these requirements, we generally seek interns who:
+Prerequisites for our internship program are as follows:

 When we receive many applications from generally strong candidates, we are forced to make nuanced decisions with limited information.

 The selection process involves several stages.
-Applicants submit an APPI and several site specific elements (see below), which are carefully reviewed by the Director of Training and other clinical staff members.
-Selected applicants are invited to interview at the clinic in early January.
-During interviews, applicants meet with several staff teams.
-There is a structured protocol for each interview, but most of the questions are open-ended and allow for unique responses.
-Interviews may contain role plays, vignettes, or other exercises.
-Candidates may be asked to reflect upon their identity or development as this relates to their professional practice.
-During the day, candidates have an opportunity to meet alone with current interns, discuss practical questions about living in Boston with the administrative staff, and meet with the Director of Training for a brief exit interview.
+Applicants submit an APPI, which is carefully reviewed by the Director of Training and other clinical staff members.
+Selected applicant will be invited for Zoom interviews in early January.
+Interviewees will have a chance to interact with several staff teams and most of the clinical supervisors.
+We conduct structured interviews that utilize open-ended questions to allow for individualized responses.
+Interviews may include vignettes, role play, or other exercises.
+Candidates will be asked to reflect upon their identity and development as this relates to professional practice.
+There will be an opportunity to meet (via zoom) with current interns and/or postdocs.